sdkysfzai/flutter_puzzle_cubit_feature_first_mvcs/README.md

 ```

 ### License
-This project is licensed under the terms of the MIT license.# flutter_puzzle_cubit_feature_first_mvcs
+This project is licensed under the terms of the MIT license.